 Here are just a few from a long list of interesting facts about the Our Lady of Guadalupe image itself:

-- The weak cactus fiber, of which the tilma was made, should have decomposed several years later.
+- The weak cactus fiber, of which the tilma was made, should have decomposed within 15-20 years of being woven

 MORE RESOURCES ON THE MIRACULOUS IMAGE

 View a video presentation which further explains many miraculous features and occurrences surrounding the Guadalupe image of the Virgin Mary below.

 The Knights of Columbus have great resources on the miraculous image of Our Lady of Guadulape, to whom the organization has a special devotion.
 Visit their interactive website Secrets of the Guadalupe image.